neoforged/.github/primers/26.2/index.md

 - `net.minecraft.client.gui.components`
     - `CommonButtons#friends` - Creates the friend list button.
     - `FriendsButton` - The button for showing the friends list.
+    - `PlayerFaceExtractor#extractRenderState` now has an overload that takes in a `ResolvableProfile` for the skin texture
     - `PlayerFaceWidget` - A widget for the player face.
 - `net.minecraft.client.gui.components.toasts`
     - `FriendToast` - A toast for showing activity of a user on the friends list.
     - `SystemToast$SystemToastId#FRIEND_SYSTEM_NOTIFICATION` - A notification from the friend system.
 - `net.minecraft.client.gui.screens`
-    - `P2PConnectScreen` - A screen for displaying when a peer-to-peer connection is occuring.
     - `PrivacyConfirmLinkScreen` - A screen for confirming the privacy settings for peer-to-peer communication.
     - `ShareToLanScreen` -> `MultiplayerOptionsScreen`, not one-to-one
 - `net.minecraft.client.gui.screens.friends`
     - `AbstractFriendsEntryContainerWidget` - An abstract container for representing a friend within the friends list.
     - `AbstractFriendsTab` - An abstract tab that represents a group of users in the friends list.
+    - `AddFriendWidget` - A widget that handles sending a friend request to some user.
     - `FriendEntry` - An entry representing a friend.
     - `FriendsListConfirmScreen` - A confirmation screen that the user has read and understood the Xbox friends privacy information.
     - `FriendsOverlayScreen` - An overlay showing the user's friends and friend requests.